sparklingwaterlemon/The-Great-Gig-in-the-Sky/README.md

 - FIXED -- Check to see if useEffect is being triggered with the background image load while doing display box..
 - FIXED -- Make sure scrolling down moon/ loading moon is tonight's moon

-README:
+Future README:
+- useEffect how Parallax works
+- moonimage format => index to date // calculate todaysCurrentDateFunction
+- algo for between year calculations

 - useEffect for how scroll locations will update image
-- useEffect for preloading images
+- useEffect for preloading images to decrease load time between images
+- useEffect scroll to certain location // todays image

+- there was a bug where it will load topimage as the last image load after scrolling down to location.
+- bug system steps -> images are all preloaded -> scrolls down page to wanted location -> useEffect triggers reloading top image? // topImage is rerendered and redisplayed as main canvas
-- useEffect for preloading scroll / how bug was fixed
+- created a preloading scroll and postloading scroll === useEffect for preloading scroll / how bug was fixed
-- moonimage format
-- algo for between year calculations